projectcalico/calico/windows-calico/quickstart.md

       kubectl delete rolebinding calico-install-token --namespace calico-system
       kubectl delete role calico-install-token --namespace calico-system
       ```
+- Additionally, for AKS:
+    - {{site.prodnameWindows}} can only be enabled on newly created clusters.
+    - Only support Kubernetes version 1.20+

 **Linux control node requirements**
 - Installed with {{site.prodname}} v3.12+
 - If {{site.prodname}} networking is being used: